Are you worried about crooked or crowded teeth? Are you wondering what would be the best method is to fix them?

 In 1728, French dentist Pierre Fauchard, who is often credited with inventing modern orthodontics, published a book entitled “The Surgeon Dentist” on methods of straightening teeth.

 Modern braces come with different variations of materials like metal (traditional braces), ceramic braces, lingual braces, and self-ligating braces.
 Invisalign is also classified as a brace, though it may not look like your traditional one.

 - The dentist takes a 3D image of your mouth and shows you using software what your smile will look like after the treatment

 - Multiple aligners are made to take your teeth from where they are to where you want them to be over the course of the treatment, a little change at a time

-- Invisalign are transparent and therefore most people won’t notice you’re wearing them
+- Invisalign is transparent and therefore most people won’t notice you’re wearing them

 - They can be removed easily